 Offseason Moves and Draft Needs: NFC West

-This is the final installment of an eight-part series detailing the biggest offseason moves and where teams still need to fill holes via the NFL Draft.
-Here, I will focus on the NFC West with a slant toward the impact on dynasty leagues.
+This is an eight-part series detailing the biggest offseason moves and where teams still need to fill holes via the NFL Draft.
+Here, I will focus on the AFC East with analysis on how moves and draft needs will impact fantasy football in 2020.

 Los Angeles Rams